Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Introduction

 Given its practical importance, many efforts have been taken to solve the group synchronization problem.
 In absence of noise, group synchronization is easily solvable by sequentially recovering the group elements.
 However, this sequential strategy no longer works in presence of noise since the noise will be amplified.
 One common approach is to find the least squares estimator.
 However, it is usually an NP-hard problem to obtain the least squares estimator exactly, even for the simplest group $\mathbb{Z}_2=\{1,-1\}.$ As a result, many optimization approaches, including convex relaxation and nonconvex methods, are developed to tackle various challenging scenarios.
 In this work, we will instead focus on the spectral methods for orthogonal/permutation group synchronization.
-Spectral methods begin with computing the top $d$ eigenvectors of the observed data $\BA_G = [\BG_{ij}]_{1\leq i,j\leq n}$ and then approximate each group element by rounding all the $d\times d$ blocks of the eigenvectors.
+There are several variants of spectral methods for $\Od$ and $\Pi(d)$ group synchronization which are based on the data matrix $\BA_G := [\BG_{ij}]_{1\leq i,j\leq n}$~\cite{PKS13,SHSS16} or its corresponding (normalized) connection Laplacian matrix~\cite{BSS13}.
+Here we will focus the spectral methods which begin with computing the top $d$ eigenvectors of the observed data $\BA_G$ and then approximate each group element by rounding all the $d\times d$ blocks of the eigenvectors.
 In particular, we will investigate its performance and answer the following questions: